tcalmant/ipopo/docs/refcards/remote_services.rst

 zeroconf.service.type _pelix_rs._tcp.local.
 Zeroconf service type of exported services zeroconf.ttl          60                    Time To Live of services (in seconds)
 ===================== ===================== ===================================

+The properties of an endpoint are carried by the mDNS records with a pseudo-serialization, which supports the ``bool``, ``float``, ``int`` and ``str`` types.
+A property of any other type is sent as a string, and read back as a string.

+.. versionchanged:: 3.2.2
+   The values read from the records were previously converted by ``eval()``, which allowed any host on the local link to execute arbitrary code in the framework process.
+   A value which JSON can't handle also aborted the export of the whole endpoint instead of being sent as a string.

 To use this discovery provider, you'll need to install the following bundles and instantiate the associated components: